Montreal Seasoning for Chicken: How to Use It for Perfect Flavor & Top Recipes

 3. Heat Level

-Want a bit more fire?
-Look for blends that include crushed red pepper flakes or cayenne.
-Want it milder?
-Stick with standard recipes without added heat.
+Want more fire?
+Look for blends with crushed red pepper flakes or cayenne.
+Prefer milder?
+Stick with standard recipes.

 4. Grind Texture

-Different textures affect how the seasoning sticks to chicken.
-Coarse blends offer more texture and crunch; fine ones melt into sauces better.
+Coarse blends offer texture and crunch; fine ones melt into sauces better.

 5. Brand Reputation

 Stick with trusted names unless you're feeling adventurous.
-Local spice shops or artisanal brands might offer unique regional twists.
+Local spice shops may offer unique twists.

 6. Price Point

-While premium blends are nice, there are many high-quality options at mid-range prices.
-Consider usage frequency when evaluating cost per ounce.
+Premium blends are nice, but many high-quality options exist at mid-range prices.
+Consider cost per ounce based on usage frequency.

 Various spice textures comparing coarse to fine grinds